 Maryland Motor Vehicle Administration (MVA) requires several pieces of information and documents when obtaining tags and titles.
 While specific requirements may vary based on your situation, here are the general details you should be aware of:

-1. Proof of Ownership: You need the title or Manufacturer’s Certificate of Origin (MCO) from the seller.
-If you are financing the vehicle, you may need information from the financial institution or lienholder.
+- Proof of Ownership: You need the title or Manufacturer’s Certificate of Origin (MCO) from the seller.
+You may need information from the financial institution or lienholder to finance the vehicle.

-3. Maryland Safety Inspection Certificate: Used vehicles must undergo a safety inspection before obtaining a tag and title.
-You will need the certificate to register the car.
+- Maryland Safety Inspection Certificate: Used vehicles need a safety inspection before you get a tag and title.
+You’ll need the certificate to register the car.

-5. Application for Certificate of Title: Fill out the appropriate form available from the Maryland Motor Vehicle Administration (MVA).
+- Application for Certificate of Title: Fill out the appropriate form available from the MVA.

-Always check with the Maryland Motor Vehicle Administration (MVA) to check on specific requirements.
-They may change with or without notice.
+Always check with the MVA for specific requirements because they may change with or without notice.
 Sometimes you may need additional documents for your specific circumstances.
 You can check with the MVA’s website or contact their offices for the most up-to-date information.

 Tag and Title Services FAQs

 Tag and title services are necessary for every driver in the state of Maryland.
-Learn more by reading the answers to these frequently asked questions.
+Many drivers may have questions about the requirements and what you need when you register your car.
+We welcome you to learn more by reading the answers to these frequently asked questions.

 What documents do I need to title my car in Maryland?

-If you’re a new resident in Maryland, you need to title and register your car within 60 days of your declaring Maryland residency.
-You’ll need the following documents to do so:
+New Maryland residents must title and register their car within 60 days of establishing Maryland residency.
+You may need the following documents to do so:

-• Completed application for a certificate of title
+- Completed application for a certificate of title (Form VR-005)

-• Proof of the value of the vehicle
+- Proof of the value of the vehicle, or Bill of Sale

 How long does it take to get a car title in Maryland?

 When you apply for your title at the certified tag and title service location, you get your tags and registration immediately.
-However the processing time for the title will vary.
-Most people receive it in the mail within 15 day at their home address.
-In some cases, it can take up to six weeks.
-Processing times can be influenced by factors like the method of application and any potential backlogs at the Maryland Motor Vehicle Administration (MVA).
+However, the processing time for the title will vary.
+Most people receive it in the mail at their home address within 15 days and it can take up to six weeks.
+How and when you apply, and potential backlogs at the MVA can affect how long it takes to process the title.

 Is Maryland an electronic title state?